Skip to Main Nav Skip to Main Content Skip to Footer Content

 • the parties have a continuing business or personal relationship

-• there are muliple parties involved
+• there are multiple parties involved

 • the parties seek a non-monetary solution